Applicants must complete a Bachelors Degree prior to matriculation into the PharmD program.

 |Microbiology with lab||3||5|

 Students entering this program are required to complete a Bachelor’s degree prior to matriculation.
+Students who earn their undergraduate degree from a college/university outside of the United States are required to complete a core set of general education courses.

 Applicants are advised to take the PCAT in July or September.
-January scores likely will not be considered.

 We require original transcripts produced by the academic institution in a sealed envelope.
 An official transcript with English translation must be submitted from each institution attended.
 We do not accept evaluations from WES, ECE, or similar evaluation services.